Preocts/trackbear-api/README.md

 The client allows you to communicate with TrackBear's API.
 It requires your API token and allows you to define a custom User-Agent header if desired.

-See the [.env.example](.env.example) file for which environment variables are supported.

 ```python
 from trackbear_api import TrackBearClient